 Please check with the Sponsor for specific advice.

-The HRA have decided to stop reviewing applications for individual undergraduate and master’s student projects from now until further notice.
+The HRA have decided to stop reviewing applications for individual undergraduate and master’s student projects until at least 1 September 2021.

 Please see this new guidance which relates to health and social care research projects conducted by undergraduate and master’s students.